neontapir/neontapir.github.io/_posts/2016/2016-02-25-sushi-go-quick-review.md

 this pass-and-play mechanic.)
 While my former game group could play a game of 7 Wonders in the same time it takes to play Sushi Go, Sushi Go is lighter because there are fewer choices to make.
 I also like the fact that it is easier to set up, since 7 Wonders has boards and tokens to distribute along with cards.
+It definitely takes longer to explain.
 To me, quick and light go hand in hand.

 My wife did not enjoy this game as much as I did.
 It took a couple of rounds of playing for me to develop an effective strategy, but she didn't develop a feel for how to plan ahead for the cards she wanted.
 She normally is very good at resource management games, but I think Sushi Go felt too chaotic for her.
+My niece, who doesn't normally pick "geek games", chose to play a number of rounds of it.

 If you are like me and like games where you need to alter your plans based on the state of the game, I think you'll enjoy this one.